 If you don’t mind spending a tad more you can stay at the Shining Star Beachfront Accommodation.
 Although located a little out of town, you are right on the beach with breathtaking ocean views.
 In summer, this is a very popular choice!

-Now there aren’t really any luxury stays in Hokitika (when compared to places such as Queenstown), however, the Beachfront Hotel Hokitika is pretty close.
+Now there aren’t any luxury stays in Hokitika (when compared to places such as Queenstown), however, the Beachfront Hotel Hokitika is pretty close.
 This stunning hotel is only slightly more expensive than the options above but wow, is it beautiful!
 It’s certainly a luxurious stay with ocean views, stunning rooms, a bar, and room service.

 2. Hokitika Gorge